mindy-zheng/OS-4760/README.md

 10/12 Okay, I've fixed the problem.
 I had a variable being decremented when it shouldn't have been; I believe it was the total number of processes..
 My message queue functionalitys were messed up.
 Even though it was successful in setting up, I had the logic of it wrong and not fleshed out.

+10/12 night - So, I currently have implemented a common C I/O for wriitng into a logfile.
+It seems to be printing out messages fine, with the exception of a few errors.
+This is where i'll pick up on tomorrow.

+1. I keep getting a shared memory get failed messsage, which I'm very unsure of .
+2. I also need to monitor the logfile more closely.
+I didn't get a "terminating" line in my log file.
+I might need to implement this writing in the log in my WAITPID function.
+3. I need to implement a signal to kill all processes and free up memory after 60 seconds.
+4. I still need to find a way to print the PCB table every .5 seconds.